Samyak-777/nomodel/README.md

 ## Fine-tuning

-You can fine-tune nomodel on your custom dataset:
+you can fine-tune nomodel on your custom dataset:

 ```bash

 ```

-**Rate Limits:** Unlimited.
-We have never rejected a request on account of load.
+**rate limits:** unlimited. we have never rejected a request on account of load.

 ## Roadmap